- Be legible, honest, accurate and prompt.

-- complete the death certificate promptly
+- Complete the death certificate promptly.

 Cause of death

-You should start with the direct immediate cause of death in section 1a, and then go back through the sequence of events that led to the death, so that the last line of section 1 is the underlying root cause which caused all the conditions in the lines above.
+You should start with the direct immediate cause of death in section 1a, and then go back through the sequence of events that led to the death, so that the last line of section 1 is the underlying root cause that caused all the conditions in the lines above.
 That is, the conditions mentioned in sections 1b and 1c should have directly caused all of the conditions listed in 1a.